xuanngoc/Recruitment-System/README.md

 # Recruitment-System
-A mock project when I am an intern at Rks Hanoi
+A mock project when I am an intern at Rikkeisoft Hanoi